Social Security and Income Tax

 F-1 students who plan to work on campus must acquire a Social Security Number (SSN).
 Only students who can provide a hiring letter from an on-campus employer are eligible to apply for a SSN.
 Students who are not working on campus need not apply.

-The Coordinator of International Student Services will facilitate the application process.
-Applications cannot be submitted until the F-1 student has been in the U.S. for a minimum of two weeks and can provide proof of employment, therefore trips to the Social Security office in Utica (20 minutes away) are arranged during the second two weeks of September.
-The Social Security Office is located at 10 Broad Street, not far from the Utica train station.
+The Director of International Student Services will facilitate the application process.
+Applications cannot be submitted until the F-1 student has been in the U.S. for a minimum of two weeks and can provide proof of employment.
+Students can arrange transportation to the Utica Social Security Office by contacting Student Transportation at firstname.lastname@example.org.

 Possession of a social security number does NOT constitute eligibility to work.